James O'Gwynn

 James Leroy O'Gwynn (January 26, 1928 – January 19, 2011) was an American country music singer.
-Between 1958 and 1962, he recorded for the D and Mercury labels, charting six times on the Hot Country Songs charts.
-His work on the D label was produced by Pappy Daily, best known for producing George Jones.
+Between 1958 and 1962, he recorded for the D Records and Mercury labels, charting six times on the Hot Country Songs charts.
+His work on the D Records label was produced by Pappy Daily, best known for producing George Jones.

 O'Gwynn's highest-peaking single came during his Mercury career, when he reached No. 7 with "My Name Is Mud."
 None of his other singles afterward made the charts, and he moved among several labels, including United Artists Records and Plantation Records.